A closer look to Google Cloud Platform

 Cloud Spanner

-Consistent Schema: Cloud Spanner enforces a consistent schema across all of its distributed nodes.
-This means that all reads will see the same schema, and you won’t encounter inconsistencies where different parts of your database have different structures.
-Schema changes are carefully managed to ensure consistency.
+• This ensures all reads will see the same schema, preventing inconsistencies where different parts of your database have different structures.

-Automatic Replication: Cloud Spanner automatically replicates your data across multiple zones (and optionally, multiple regions) for high availability and fault tolerance.
-You don’t have to manually configure replication.
-Spanner handles the distribution and synchronization of data behind the scenes.
-This ensures that your database remains available even if some zones experience outages.
+• Automatic Replication: Cloud Spanner automatically replicates your data across multiple zones (and optionally, multiple regions) for high availability and fault tolerance.

-Distributed Relational Database: Cloud Spanner is a globally distributed, scalable, and strongly consistent database.
-It combines the benefits of a relational database (structure, ACID properties) with the scalability of a distributed system.
+• It combines the benefits of a relational database (structure, ACID properties) with the scalability of a distributed system.

-CRUD Operations: Cloud Spanner excels at handling CRUD (Create, Read, Update, Delete) operations, which are fundamental to most application’s data management needs.
+• CRUD Operations: Cloud Spanner excels at handling CRUD (Create, Read, Update, Delete) operations, which are fundamental to most applications’ data management needs.

 Compute Engine